Texas Hill Country Estate

 Nestled in Texas Hill Country an hour and a half west of Austin near Fredericksburg, the heart of Texas wine country is this amazing home, contracted by Laughlin Homes.

-Gary Whillock and his teams, formally called Austin Roofing Contractors, provided the roof of Italian Clay Tile, each piece mortared into place (old-world).
+Austin Roofing Contractors, provided the roof of Italian Clay Tile, each piece mortared into place (old-world).
 The mix of 24-gauge dark bronze colored, double-lock standing seem metal roofing brought perfect balance to the architecture of this home.

 Rough Hollow, Lakeway:

-Free from nearly all concerns of hailstorms this home sets in a neighborhood exclusive with new homes at the end of a cul-de-sac overlooking the lake yet the owners are free from concerns of weather protected by a shell of 24-gauge Kynar Coated Steel Roofing with sweeping overhangs to protect the windows and stucco.
+Free from nearly all concerns of hailstorms this home sets in a neighborhood exclusive with new homes at the end of a cul-de-sac overlooking the lake yet the owners are free from concerns of weather protected by a shell of 24-gauge Kynar Coated Steel Roofing and sweeping overhangs to protect the windows and stucco.

 The initial plan was metal for the architectural appeal.
 The end result is a roof that protects this home from the elements and gives it the beauty of a modern-day contemporary home.

-Villa on Lake Travis: Recogninzed by many who have set and watched the sun set over Lake Travis from the Oasis Restaurant.
+Recogninzed by many who have set and watched the sun set over Lake Travis from the Oasis Restaurant.

 This was a major roof and flashing restoration including the three copper domes, copper blind-valley, stucco redo to allow for proper roof to wall flashing, masonry modifications and more.